watson-developer-cloud/visual-recognition-coreml/README.md

-# This Xcode workspace contains the following projects
+# Watson Core ML Quickstart.
+This is an Xcode workspace that contains the following two projects
+* Core ML Vision Simple
+* Core ML Vision Custom Training

 ## Core ML Vision Simple
 A basic implemenation of Watson Visual Recognition using Core ML.
 ### Getting Started
 1. Download project from GitHub.
-You can either clone or download as zip
+You can either clone the project or download it as a zip folder.

 2. Open workspace (QuickstartWorkspace.xcworkspace) in Xcode